HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/limitations.md

 - The service manages only conversation state and AI communication orchestration
 - It does not replace or modify existing DX Core functionality

+## Scaling Limitations

+- **Integrator must run as a single replica**: The IQ Integrator maintains active WebSocket connections in process memory.
+Each WebSocket connection is bound to the pod that accepted it, and cannot be shared across pods.
+Running multiple Integrator replicas will cause responses to be lost for sessions whose WebSocket connection is held by a different pod than the one processing the LLM response.
+- **Do not enable HPA for the Integrator**: The `scaling.horizontalPodAutoScaler.integrator.enabled` value must remain `false`.
+Enabling it will result in silent message delivery failures under load when Kubernetes scales the Integrator beyond one pod.
+- **MCP Server can be scaled freely**: The MCP Server is stateless and handles only HTTP/MCP requests.
+It can be scaled horizontally without restriction.

 ## AI Model Limitations

 - **Training Data Cutoff:** The AI model is strictly limited by its training data cutoff date regarding existing HCL DX architecture